-To make matters worse, a loaded semi-trailer was closely following the north-bound car which started veering to the right on a narrow and winding part of the highway.
+To make matters worse, a loaded semi-trailer closely following the north-bound car started veering to the right on a narrow and winding part of the highway.

 “With a head-on collision very likely, the inspector took evasive action by braking heavily and steering the vehicle off the road,” the inspectorate said.